dakra/speed-type/README.md

 ### Add words on error (typer-mode)

+There exists two variable for this purpose:
+1. `speed-type-add-extra-words-on-non-consecutive-errors`
+2. `speed-type-add-extra-words-on-error`.

+Both have the default `0` which means no addittional words are added.
+If both are set they accumlate each other.

-The default of `speed-type-add-extra-words-on-mistake` is `0` which means no additional words are added on misstyping.
-If you like to challange yourself you can set this to a number higher than 0.
-A number between 1 and 7 is recommanded.
+If you like to challange yourself, it's recommanded to set one of them to a number between 1 and 7.

 It adds random or next words from the content the speed-type session was started from.
 If you replay the session, the added words will be